US-1 Trucks: Other HO Truck Systems Aurora 'Big Ryder' & AutoworldAurora produced a series of trucks: Mostly box trailers with six wheeled Truck Cabs and were all capable of running in reverse. For a short time these were sold with a revised fifth wheel coupling as part of the Big Ryder series, along with some special box and flat trailers with folding front legs. These carried either containers or imitation Tarpaulin covered loads and could be unhitched by reversing which brought down the legs. The range was not that extensive and the loading and unloading was mostly confined to containers, with gantry cranes and fork lifts which were sourced from Lima. It is likely that further development of the range ceased due to events that overtook the Aurora company

 The containers in Big Ryder appear to have originated in the Faller AMS range and may have been bought in.
 However all these vehicles could reverse and are capable of being run on US-1 plain track, subject to action sometimes being needed to combat the deeper guide blades fitted.
 The line does not seem to have been that popular when produced and tends to command very high prices on Internet auctions today.

 Replicas of some Aurora Truck Cabs have appeared in the Autoworld Series, but they also made a Peterbilt Dump Truck that looks very similar to the US-1 version, but it does not tip.
 The non-tipping bucket is fixed on a copy of the old Aurora 6 wheeled Peterbilt chassis with an Aurora like cab.
 This runs on a magnetic AW T-Jet derived chassis with single pick-ups, but with guide blades at both ends to allow it to reverse.
-None of the Aurora or AW trucks are that happy using the US-1 junction due to them having only single pick-ups and they can’t reverse back far enough to operate the roller activated accessories, (because the rear guide is mounted too far back).
+None of the Aurora or AW trucks are that happy using the US-1 junction due to them having only single pick-ups and they cannot reverse back far enough to operate the roller activated accessories, (because the rear guide is mounted too far back).
 However, the AW Dump Truck will collect logs from the elevated log loader and activate the barrel loader.

 The guide blades fitted to AFX, Big Ryder and Autoworld models are deeper than the regular guide blades on US-1 and can bottom out in the shallower slots on non-AFX type track.
 Usually these vehicles come with reversible guide blades with a shorter pin for non-AFX track types.
 The trailers generally need guide blades to stay on the US-1 slot, but the tractors are best fitted with a pin at the front and blade at the rear.Carrera Transpo 'Trucker' was a short lived 1/60 scale system that clearly borrowed heavily from US-1.
 It featured a Dump Truck, a Truck Cab and trailers in both box and gravel types.
 Accessories made included a Gravel Unloader, a Gravel Loader and a dump yard.
 All very similar to the US-1 offerings.
 Unusually there were four contact rails in the roadway sections enabling two trucks to operate independently in both directions anywhere on the layout and change from one lane to the next.
 The mechanisms were of the highest quality too!
 Sadly, a lot of work is needed to get these lovely models to run on US-1 track and this means altering the way the models work permanently. (see below).